 9. Capital cities in europe for solo female travelers: Reykavik, Iceland

 Author: Jenna, from I Know the Pilot.

-Iceland has been on my bucket list for years, and I was so excited when I was finally able to go!
+Iceland has been on my bucket list for years.
+One of the best solo female travel destinations in my eyes.
+I was so excited when I was finally able to go!
 Full of amazing landscapes, quirky cities, nature, and wildlife, it is fast becoming a tourist hot spot.
 If you want to visit Iceland on a budget or you’ve got a lot to spend, you’ll have loads to do each way!

 Reykjavik is the capital of Iceland, and where many capital cities around the world have a scary side, I can honestly say Reykjavik is the coolest, friendliest and safest city I have ever been to.

 Full of fun bars, unique stores, and colorful streets, all the locals are friendly, there are plenty of travelers to meet and the city itself is beautiful.
 It is easy to walk around and see everything, so make sure you get out and wander the beautiful streets, visit the harbor, the Opera House, the Viking museum, and the famous church of Hallgrímur, who seems to watch over the city.

 Another quirky feature of Reykjavik is all the small toys and figurines scattered about on doors, street signs, traffic lights, and window ledges.
 Make sure you keep an eye out – they are all over the city, and nobody knows who puts them there!
 Don’t forget to look up, as many of them are on ledges or door frames above your head.